Google pays $22.5 million to settle Apple Safari charges

 Google also must disable the tracking cookies that ended up on Safari users' computers and devices after visiting websites in Google's DoubleClick advertising network, despite assurances they would not be tracked due to Safari's default settings.

-Google is also the subject of a wide-ranging antitrust investigation by the FTC and European regulators over accusations it manipulated search results to favour its own products.
+Google is also the subject of a wide-ranging antitrust investigation by the FTC and European regulators over accusations it manipulated search results to favor its own products.

 PRIVACY SNAFUS "INADVERTENT"